 Our Vision: the City as Commons

-In recent years, policy debates, civic projects, and civil contestations rooted in the critique of contemporary urban development patterns have arisen over the use of city space, urban social infrastructures and culture.
-Cities all over the world are promoting policies aimed at finding innovative solutions to the most urgent urban issues, including large scale urbanization processes, social and economic inequalities, socio-spatial polarization, the need of sustainable urban planning, equitable access to technology, and CO2 emission control.
-The international community, supported by global public organizations, debated and agreed in the New Urban Agenda and the Sustainable Development Goals, providing policy guidelines to urban authorities and stakeholders.
-A growing number of public intellectuals, as well as civic and social movements has been charging public institutions with commodification of collective resources ranging from open squares, parks, abandoned buildings, vacant lots, and roads to digital infrastructures and networks, while reclaiming access to urban space and assets and control over the decision-making process about the management and evolution of the city for a broader class of residents.
+In recent years, policy debates, civic projects and civil contestations rooted in the critique of contemporary urban development patterns have arisen over the use of city space, urban social infrastructures and culture.
+Cities all over the world are promoting policies aimed at finding innovative solutions to the most urgent urban issues, including large scale urbanization processes, social and economic inequalities, socio-spatial polarization, the need of sustainable urban planning, equitable access to technology and CO2 emission control.
+The international community, supported by global public organizations, debated and agreed on the New Urban Agenda and the Sustainable Development Goals, providing policy guidelines to urban authorities and stakeholders.
+A growing number of public intellectuals, as well as civic and social movements have been criticizing public institutions for the commodification of a variety of collective resources, ranging from open squares, parks, abandoned buildings, vacant lots, and roads to digital infrastructures and networks.
+Furthermore, they have been reclaiming access to urban space and assets and control over the decision-making process concerning the management and evolution of the city for a broader class of residents.

 Despite the vast literature on natural resource commons, we found the urban commons to lack an adequate understanding and took up the challenge of shedding light on what are the peculiarities of common-pool resources located in complex, congested, and heavily regulated urban areas and how they can be successfully managed through new forms of democratic experimentalism.
-The analysis of various kinds of institutional arrangements and local governance practices already in place or in the process of being experimented, allowed us to adapt Ostrom’s design principles for the governance of common-pool resources to the urban commons management structures and suggest some tailored policy tools to all actors (i.e. social innovators, public authorities, businesses, civil society organizations, and knowledge institutions as shown in the “quintuple helix” of LabGov’s logo) willing to access the polycentric co-design processes.
+The analysis of various kinds of institutional arrangements and local governance practices already in place or in the process of being experimented allowed us to adapt Ostrom’s design principles for the governance of common-pool resources to the urban commons management structures.
+In this way, we were able to suggest some tailored policy tools to all actors (i.e. social innovators, public authorities, businesses, civil society organizations, and knowledge institutions as shown in the “quintuple helix” of LabGov’s logo) willing to access the polycentric co-design processes.

-The Co-City Protocol comes out of the field-experiments designed, analysed and interpreted by LabGov in several Italian cities, together with 200+ global case studies and in-depth investigations run in more than 100 cities from different geopolitical contexts.
-From this multi-year research project known as Co-Cities LabGov extracted a methodology aimed at serving as guidance for urban policy makers, researchers, and urban communities involved in co-governance experiences.
+The Co-City Protocol is the result of the field-experiments designed, analysed and interpreted by LabGov in several Italian cities, together with 200+ global case studies and in-depth investigations run in more than 100 cities from different geopolitical contexts.
+From this multi-year research project known as Co-Cities LabGov extracted a methodology that can serve as guidance for urban policy makers, researchers, and urban communities involved in co-governance experiences.
 It focuses on urban commons transitions, including patterns, processes and public policies where local communities committed to sustainable urban growth and fair resource management play a key role in partnership with other political, economic and institutional actors.

 What is a Co-City?

-The concept of the Co-City situates the city as an infrastructure enabling cooperation, sharing, and participatory decision to-peer production, supported by open data and guided by principles of distributive justice.
-A Co-City is based on urban collaborative, polycentric governance of a variety of urban physical, environmental, cultural, knowledge and digital resources, which managed or co-owned through contractual or institutionalized public-community or public-private-community partnerships (the so-c commons).
+The concept of the Co-City situates the city as an infrastructure enabling cooperation, sharing, and participatory decision to peer production, supported by open data and guided by principles of distributive justice.
+A Co-City is based on collaborative and polycentric governance of a variety of urban physical, environmental, cultural, knowledge and digital resources, which are managed or co-owned through contractual or institutionalized public-community or public-private-community partnerships (the so-called commons).

-The Co-Cities research project and protocol five design principles setting up conditions and factors necessary to rethink the city as a commons: the inclusive space where various initiatives of collective action for the urban commons emerge, relate and become sustainable.
-This Protocol is now in the process of being tested in cities of the Global South, including San Jose (Costa Rica), Mexico City, and Accra.
-LabGov believes that the Co-City methodological approach will constitute an effective tool to design and stimulate processes of urban justice and democracy for cities in Least Developed Countries too.
-It represents an original and proactive approach to implement and monitor the achievements of global policies such as the New Urban Agenda and the Sustainable Development Goals especially the goal 11 for inclusive, safe, resilient and sustainable cities, and the sub-goals aiming at fostering participatory and representative decision-making and effective public, public-private and civil society partnership (16.7, 17.17).
+The Co-Cities research resulted in the identification of five design principles through which the conditions and factors necessary to rethink the city as commons can be set up.
+Such conditions lead to the creation of inclusive spaces where various initiatives of collective action for the urban commons emerge, relate and become sustainable.
+The five design principles make up the Co-City Protocol, which is now in the process of being tested in cities of the Global South, including San Jose (Costa Rica), Mexico City, and Accra.
+LabGov believes that the Co-City methodological approach will constitute an effective tool to design and stimulate processes of urban justice and democracy for cities in countries characterised by different social, economic and political backgrounds.
+It represents an original and proactive approach to implement and monitor the achievements of global policies such as the New Urban Agenda and the Sustainable Development Goals, in particular the 11th goal, focusing on inclusive, safe, resilient and sustainable cities, and the sub-goals aiming at fostering participatory and representative decision-making and effective public, public-private and civil society partnership (16.7, 17.17).

-The Co-City approach being experimental and adaptable to different types of social and geographical contexts, can contribute to cities prosperity enhancing the capacity of local authorities and leveraging value of collaboration with local communities.
+The Co-City approach, being experimental and adaptable to different types of social and geographical contexts, can contribute to cities’ prosperity by enhancing the capacity of local authorities and generating value through collaboration with local communities.

-The Co-City Protocol, which identifies the necessary conditions for the establishment of a polycentric governance of networked urban assets, is composed of the 5 design principles, the co-city cycle the and the tools.
+The Co-City Protocol, which identifies the necessary conditions for the establishment of a polycentric governance of networked urban assets, is composed of the five design principles, the co-city cycle and the tools.